EITwittnebel/tmobiletest/README.md

 ### Comments:

 Given the provided assumptions the code could be much more testable and modular.
-Having the pseudo-network call
+Having the pseudo-network call in the same file as the TokenViewController is not ideal, and separating it into a separate file would allow for easier testing.